plone/plone.app.contenttypes/README.rst

 Migrations that will be will come in the future:

-* from old p.a.c.-event to plone.app.event
+* from old p.a.c.-event to DX-plone.app.event
+* from AT-plone.app.event to DX-plone.app.event
-* from default ATEvent to plone.app.event
+* from atct ATEvent to DX-plone.app.event
 * from ATTopic to DX-plone.app.collections
 * from AT-plone.app.collection to DX-plone.app.collections

+Theres already a working migration from atct ATEvent to AT-plone.app.event in the plone.app.event package implemented as an upgrade step.

 Migrating Archetypes-based content to plone.app.contenttypes